 Rupert Street pocket park

-The site at 203 Bagot Road will be converted into a new pocket park for community benefit following the demolition of the Subiaco Community Centre, which was at the end of its life.
+The site at 203 Bagot Road is being converted into a new pocket park for community benefit following the demolition of the Subiaco Community Centre, which was at the end of its life.

-The new pocket park is intended to create more green space, enhance the urban canopy, and provide greater opportunities for community connection.
+The new pocket park will create more green space, enhance the tree canopy, and provide greater opportunities for community connection.

-The vision for the pocket park is as a shady retreat amongst Subiaco's busy commercial and civic precincts.
+The vision for the park is to create a shady retreat among Subiaco's busy commercial and civic precincts.

-Community engagement on design priorities for the park ran from 11 November to 8 December 2024.
-Following completion of the engagement the City worked alongside Landscape Architect firm
+The City undertook community engagement to discover the community's preferences and priorities for the park.
+This engagement ran from 11 November to 8 December 2024.
+Following this, the City worked alongside Landscape Architect firm,

 The finalised concept is available for view